anshumanbh/brutesubs/README.md

 I have blogged about the idea behind this framework here - https://abhartiya.wordpress.com/2016/09/20/brutesubs-an-automation-framework-for-running-multiple-subdomain-bruteforcing-tools-in-parallel-via-docker/.
 So, if you have a few mins and want to understand why this was needed, please feel free to read that blog.

+## Pre-requisites
+Understanding how Docker works is really important to be able to use this framework so I suggest spending some time and getting used to Docker before actually using this.
+I won't be able to help with any docker related questions unfortunately.

 ## So, how does the automation work?
 * I am using docker-compose to build separate images and start containers for those images.
 As of now, I have images for cewl, gobuster, enumall, sublist3r and altdns.
 I run these containers in a specific order hence the automation.
 I plan to include more tools and do more things than just bruteforce subdomains hence the framework.